brittlewis12/witness-budgets/witness-budgets-v3.md

 **Key difference:** Circles are limits of constructive processes with measurable convergence rates.
 AC asserts existence without any process, even idealized.

 This connects to computational complexity: For circles, you can ask "how many sides to get within ε?"
-For AC-dependent objects, there's no analogous question - no algorithm means no complexity.
+For AC-dependent objects, there's no analogous question - no algorithm means no computational complexity analysis is possible.

 ### 2.3 The "It Doesn't Matter Which" Insight